-Project Name Method 6-8 Education in Schools - Water Project Description The aim of this project method is to raise awareness amongst the youth of the Region of the significance of our the water (quantity and quality) resource, the threats to it, and what they can do to protect/restore it.
+Project Name Method 6-8 5 Education in Schools - Water Project Description 5 The aim of this project method 5 is to raise awareness amongst the youth of the Region of the significance of our the method and quality) resource, the threats to it, and what they can do to protect/restore it.
 This will be achieved through various environmental education programmes/initiatives - for example, Green RIG, Enviroschools and Trees for Survival.
-Who Horizons-The Regional Council and, various national and local environmental education providers and the Youth Environment forum.66 Links to Policy This project method links toimplements Policy 6-12.
-Targets The Regional Council develops and delivers a water related environmental education programme.
+Who Horizons-The Regional Council and various national and local

+Project Name-Method 6-8 5 Education in Schools - Water environmental education providers and the Youth Environment Forum.
+58 Links to Policy This project method links toimplements Policy 6-12.3 Targets The Regional Council develops and delivers a water related environmental education programme.

-Project Name Method 6-9 Water (Fluvial Resources, Quality and Quantity) Research, Monitoring and Reporting Project Description The aim of this project method is to develop an integrated research, monitoring and reporting programme. that The focus of this project will be to define the current state of the natural character of the Region's river' by analysing the habitat and morphological diversity.
-This may include: Planform/ channel morphology classification; fairway width; sinuosity; barforms; percentage of pool, riffle, run, habitat; gravel resources, level of entrenchment, and location and extent of riparian and wetland areas.
+Project Name-Method 6-9 5 Water (Fluvial Resources, Quality and Quantity) Research, Monitoring and Reporting Project Description 5 The aim of this project method 5 is to develop an integrated research, monitoring and reporting programme. that The focus of this project will be to define the current state of the natural character of the Region's rivers by analysing the habitat and morphological diversity.
+This may include: planform/ channel morphology classification; fairway width; sinuosity; barforms; percentage of pool, riffle, run, habitat; gravel resources, level of entrenchment, and location and extent of riparian and wetland areas.
 The method will also seek to measure departure from natural state and changes in natural character, including habitat and morphological diversity.
-The outcomes will link into monitoring undertaken by the River Works Environmental Code of Practice and supports delivery and refinement of existing policies, objectives and methods.
+The outcomes will link into monitoring undertaken by the River Works Environmental Code of Practice and supports delivery and refinement of existing policies, objectives and methods 7 .
 The outcomes will also guides implementation planning and allows implementation effectiveness to be assessed.
-Who Predominantly the Horizons Regional Council, with assistance from research institutes, universities and, non-Government agencies and, Fish and Game, community groups and iwi authorities as required.
-67 Links to Policy This project method links toimplements Policies 6-32, 6-4, 6-5, 6-15, 6-17, 6-27 6-28, 6-29, 6-30, 6-31 and 6-32 and 7-8.
-Targets A research, monitoring and reporting programme that supports delivery and refinement of existing policies and methods and guides and assesses implementation that defines the current state of rivers ^ and departure from or degradation to natural state, including habitat and morphological diversity.
+59 Who Predominantly the Horizons Regional Council, with assistance from research institutes, universities and, non-Government agencies and, Fish and Game, community groups and iwi authorities as required.60 Links to Policy This project method links toimplements Policies 6-32, 6-4, 6-5, 6-15, 6-17, 6-27, 6-32 and 7-8.
+Targets A research, monitoring and reporting programme that supports delivery and refinement of existing policies and methods and guides and assesses implementation that defines the current state of rivers and departure from or degradation to natural state, including habitat and morphological diversity.
+59